Mrmayman/quantum-launcher/assets/README.md

 - `OptifineInstaller.java` made by Mrmayman (me) for connecting to OptiFine installer.

 # ARM64 Support
-- `lwjgl_arm64` taken from https://github.com/theofficialgman/piston-meta-arm64
+- `lwjgl_arm64` taken from <https://github.com/theofficialgman/piston-meta-arm64>
-- `minecraft_arm` taken from https://github.com/Kichura/Minecraft_ARM
+- `minecraft_arm` taken from <https://github.com/Kichura/Minecraft_ARM>, licensed under MIT (no attribution)

 # ASCII
 ASCII art for QuantumLauncher, to be shown as an intro message to the terminal.
+Licensed under public domain.

 # FreeDesktop
 Various files for deb packaging

 # Screenshots
 Various screenshots for use in README and changelogs.
+These are licensed under public domain.